giapoldo/tagmaker-cli/README.md

 # TagMaker: The tag creation tool for samples and collections

 ## Description
-TagMaker solves creation and printing of formatted data as a tag for samples bagsor collections boxes
+TagMaker solves creation and printing of formatted data as a tag for samples bags or collections boxes

 ## Why?
 The inspiration for this project comes from the need to quickly and effectively be able to print tags